LLaVA-MORE: A Comparative Study of LLMs and Visual Backbones for Enhanced Visual Instruction Tuning: Introduction

 To address this, our work conducts a comprehensive empirical study that systematically pairs diverse LLMs --ranging from efficient models~\cite{abdin2024phi} to significantly larger architectures~\cite{touvron2023llama,team2024gemma} -- with various visual backbones~\cite{radford2021learning,zhai2023sigmoid,oquab2024dinov2,tschannen2025siglip}.
 By exploring different architectural combinations, we aim to uncover the strengths and limitations of various vision-language integration strategies, shedding light on overlooked design choices and their impact on multimodal learning.
-Fig.~\ref{fig:plot} illustrates a comparison of our best-performing \ours models against various LLaVA-based competitors.
+Fig.~\ref{fig:plot} illustrates a comparison of our best-performing model (\ie, \ours-9B, based on SigLIP2 as visual encoder and Gemma-2-9B as LLM) against LLaVA-based competitors (\ie, LLaVA-1.5-7B~\cite{liu2024improved} and LLaVA-1.5-LLaMA3-8B~\cite{hanoona2024LLaVA}, both using a CLIP-based visual encoder and Vicuna-7B and LLaMA3-8B as LLM, respectively).